sabidhasan/compsci/CS61A/1_functions.md

 - **Call Expressions** - expressions that are evaluated to produce a primitive
 - **Primitive Expressions** - basic values that are built into the language core and evaluate to themselves
-- **Primitive Expressions** - basic primitives that are built into the language
+- **Primitives** - basic primitives that are built into the language

 Any computation can be done using a call expression, including those that have operators in Python: